Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ### syncIdentifiers \(overloaded\)

-This  API  `syncIdentifiers()` is an overloaded version that does not include the parameter for the Authentication State, and assumes a default value as `ACPMobileVisitorAuthenticationStateUnknown`
+This  API is an overloaded version that does not include the parameter for the Authentication State, and assumes a default value as `ACPMobileVisitorAuthenticationStateUnknown`

 #### Syntax

 ```objectivec
 + (void) syncIdentifiers: (nullable NSDictionary*) identifiers;
 ```

-o  *identifiers* contains a dictionary of Identifiers with the Identifier type as the key, and the string identifier as the value.
-If the identifier type and identifier do not have valid string values \(non null or empty\), the identifier is ignored by the Identity extension.
+*identifiers* contains a dictionary of Identifiers with the `Identifier type` as the key, and the string `identifier` as the value.

+If either the `identifier type` or `identifier` contains a null or an empty string, the identifier is ignored by the Identity extension.

 #### Examples